scottish-pl-institute/spls/ORGANISING.md

   + do you want to join for dinner?
   + do you have any dietary restrictions?

+Anecdotally the most effective way of obtaining a response from the most people about attendance is to use a lightweight service such as [Doodle][doodle] (anything more heavyweight and many people are unlikely to respond).
+As well as being lightweight, systems like Doodle are also helpful for communicating to other attendees who else is coming and roughly how many people plan to attend.

 ## The programme

-- Sometimes you get lots of talk proposals, sometimes you don't.
-If there's too many proposals, please prioritise Ph.D. students.
-If there's too few, it's worth reaching out to individuals and groups in Scotland which haven't submitted any (or many) talks.
+- Sometimes we receive lots of talk proposals; sometimes not.
+If there are too many proposals, then you can use your discretion to curate the programme.
+Ideally the programme should be diverse across multiple dimensions: affiliation, seniority, topic, theory vs. practice.
+PhD students should be encouraged to speak as should speakers from industry.
+Those who have offered talks at previous meetings, but who were unable to give them because the programme was full should be prioritised.

+- If you receive too few proposals then send out a reminder in good time.
+It's worth contacting people individually, particularly if you know they're working on an area that is likely to be of interest to the SPLS community.

-- Once you've gotten a few talk proposals, you can start putting together a programme.
+- Once you have a few talk proposals, you can start putting together a programme.
 Talks should be *about* half an hour each, including questions, and there should be breaks every two to three talks.
 Make sure to put your programme up on the website!

 - You will also need to organise session chairs to keep time and ask questions if none are forthcoming.
 Typically, the organisers will chair some sessions.

 - Invited speakers aren't necessary, but if there are visiting researchers in Scotland at the time of SPLS (e.g., SICSA Distinguished Visiting Fellows), it's a good idea to invite them.

+- When held in-person SPLS is typically an afternoon event starting with lunch.
+Sometimes the programme has extended a little into the morning, but it is important not to start too early in order to allow people to travel to the meeting in good time (ideally off-peak).

+- When held online it is best to err on the side of a shorter programme and to keep sessions short (ideally no more than 60 minutes with 30 minute breaks in between) in order to reduce digital fatigue.

 ## The place
 There's a big difference between *in-person* and *online* events.